bloodanwar/DIPAMIA-TFG/template/templateAPP/input/chapters/04_image_recognition.md

-# Image recognition and data extraction.
+# Image recognition and data extraction

-## Landmarks and Joints.
+## Landmarks and Joints
 The first thing to do is to create a code that can be used to obtain the information we need.
 Fortunately we know that the are going to be using MediaPipe since the begining of the project wich made a straight shot for us at the time of developing this simple tool in wich we can iterate the different requirements.

 We start off by creating a module that obtains the image information from our camera and then we use mediaPipe to process the information.
 Using the Vision module we obtain the landmaks @landmarker.
 Landmarks are the name given to the visual representation of the human body joints that the model is able to track and reproduce.